Trinidad Paratha Roti (Buss up Shut)

 From my experience, a typical Trini husband had his meal delivered to his hands.
 At these gatherings, I first witnessed men involved in the cooking process, including making roti.
 It shocked me every time.

-My Nana (my mother’s father) was one of those master “roti makers,” and when he gave up that role, my auntie Jang, his daughter, assumed that prestigious title.
+My Nana (my Mother’s father / maternal grandfather) was one of those master “roti makers,” and when he gave up that role, my auntie Jang, his daughter, assumed that prestigious title.
 I was always front and center when the cooking for these special occasions took place, and I was always eager to look, learn, and assist.
 [Future cookingwithria in training]

 How to make healthier paratha at home?